Our Lady of the Atonement: Legacy

 The Cathedral of Our Lady of the Atonement in Baguio, Philippines is named in honour of this devotion.
 Begun by CICM Missionaries and consecrated in 1936, the Cathedral survived the Allied carpet bombing of the city towards the end of the Second World War.
 It is the see of the Bishop of Baguio.

 In 1983, Our Lady of the Atonement Catholic Church in San Antonio, Texas was founded as an Anglican Use parish in the Roman Catholic Archdiocese of San Antonio, under the 1980 Pastoral Provision of Pope John Paul II.
 The Pastoral Provision authorizes establishment of personal parishes in dioceses of the United States for Episcopalian converts who had entered into full communion with the Catholic Church, but wished to preserve liturgical aspects of Anglican worship.
 In March 2017, the parish became part of the Personal Ordinariate of the Chair of Saint Peter.
 Atonement Academy was its parochial school.

+An image of Our Lady of the Atonement enshrined at the Baguio Cathedral was episcopally crowned on 25 March 2023 by the Bishop of Baguio.